boyd109/boyd109.github.io/my-story/my-story.md

 ## Fall 2016 (Present)

 I switched my co-op stream around, so I was supposed to be on co-op during this term, but I wanted to take CS 136 and get into the CS program.
 I took Math 136, Stat 231, CS 136, ENGL 109, and Music 100.
-It is a little heftier of a term since it has 5 courses instead of 4 courses last term, but overall manageable.
+It is a little heftier of a term since it has 5 courses instead of 4 courses last term, but overall  a manageable courseload.

 ## Future

+No one can be certain what the future holds, but if we keep moving along and explore new paths, I can't help but think we will enjoy the journey.